uwcse440/web-cse440-sp16/_assignments/assignment2/index.md

 Generate 5 to 10 different ideas related to each of the following aspects of your project proposal:

 - Forms: types of technology on which a design might be developed (e.g., desktop, phone/tablet, sensor, watch, wearable).
-- Data: types of data that a design might track or help a person track.
+- Interactions: types of social situations that a design might engage or support.
 - Features: a specific capability a design might have.
 - Tasks: what a person might accomplish with a design.